+Start lautering and sparge with the juniper infusion.
 Boil the wort for 75 minutes and bittering hops for 60 minutes.
-Chill the wort to 80°C (176°F) and add the aroma juniper infusion to the wort.
-Keep a “juniper stand” for 15–30 minutes and then chill to fermentation temperature.
+Chill the wort to fermentation.
 Let the yeast do its magic.
 Bottle or keg with soft to medium carbonation.
 For bottle conditioning, I recommend 4.5 grams of table sugar per liter of beer.

 This beer has an incredibly robust yet soft evergreen forest flavor.
 An unusual flavor bomb but also magically drinkable.
 Therefore I named the beer Trolldryck.
 In Swedish trolldryck means a magic potion (you know the stuff that Asterix drinks) though the direct translation is troll’s drink.
 Both meanings describe this beer well.
 This is one of my homebrew favorites.

 This blond raw ale resembles some Norwegian kornøls and sahtis.
 The brewing process is traditional yet I haven’t tasted a traditional farmhouse ale with this kind of strong juniper kick.
 Perhaps some farmhouse brewers along the fjords of Norway brew a similar ale.
 Nevertheless, following a tradition wasn’t my primary goal.
 I just wanted the best possible flavor.
 The recipe below is a fine example of an extremely tasty yet simple-to-brew raw ale.
 Check out my guide Brewing Modern Raw Ales for more information about this kind of no-boil beers.